Feast your eyes on incredible views of the ocean and Acropolis of Lindos

 {{ticket-block-triple}}

-The Acropolis of Lindos served as a fortified citadel with defensive walls and towers which were constructed by the various civilisations that lived there over the centuries.
-The fortifications were essential for protecting the city from various invaders and of course pirates.
+The Acropolis of Lindos served as a fortified citadel with defensive walls and towers which were constructed by the various different civilisations that lived there over the centuries.
+The fortifications were essential for protecting the city from invaders and of course pirates.

 There have been many archaeological excavations over time including ongoing ones which have helped to uncover various artefacts and ancient structures which all add to the site’s history.
 They’ve found temple remains, residences and other structures which all help to piece together the daily life of these ancient civilisations.